Union of Christian Evangelical Churches in Macau: History

 The Union of Christian Evangelical Churches in Macau was founded in 1990 with local Christian churches and organizations as its membership base.
 Church leaders from Hong Kong were specially invited to witness this historic moment.

 On November 12, 1991, the Union was officially gazetted by the Macau Government.
 The Union headquarters was located in the territory of Macau, at Rua de Ferreira do Amaral, number fifteen, ground floor.

 In 2004, the Union's address was Unit B, 2nd Floor, Murray House, No. 23 Rua Nova da Guia, Macau.

 In 2017, the Union was located at G/F, Zhi'an Building, 2A Rua do Campo, Macau.
 There were more than 30 churches and more than 30 organizations under the Union's umbrella.

 In 2020, the Union held its 30th anniversary Thanksgiving Worship Ceremony.

 Purpose and ministry

 The purpose of the Union of Christian Evangelical Churches in Macau is to promote unity among Christians and to connect Christian churches and organizations within and outside Macau, and to promote evangelistic ministry.

 The ministry activities include preaching, publishing, medical care, education, charity, student Gospel fellowship, community and elderly services, etc. And there is close relationship with Christian organizations in Hong Kong and Guangdong Province.

-Outline of Faith
+Outline of faith

-According to the constitution of the Union of Christian Evangelical Chruches in Macau, its belief framework is as follows:
+According to the constitution of the Union of Christian Evangelical Churches in Macau, its belief framework is as follows: